 Senior Associate Deans

-The School of H&S has four senior associate deans.
-Three are responsible for overseeing the academic direction of departments and programs within the humanities, natural sciences, and social sciences and are appointed for three years and report to the dean of H&S. The senior associate dean for finance and administration is a staff position and reports to the dean of H&S.
+The School of H&S has five senior associate deans.
+Four are responsible for overseeing the academic direction of departments and programs within the humanities, natural sciences, social sciences, and education and are appointed for three years and report to the dean of H&S. The senior associate dean for finance and administration is a staff position and reports to the dean of H&S.

 R. Lanier Anderson, professor of philosophy, is the senior associate dean for the humanities and arts.
 Anderson is the co-founder of Stanford’s Philosophy and Literature initiative and also served as the co-director of the Mellon Fellowship of Scholars in the Humanities from 2008-2017.
 His research explores the history of late modern philosophy, and his current research interests includes work on Kant, Nietzsche, and Montaigne.
 Anderson is currently president of the North American Nietzsche Society.

 Peter Michelson, the Luke Blossom Professor in the School of Humanities and Sciences, is the senior associate dean for the natural sciences.
 Michelson’s research is currently focused in the field of high energy astrophysics.
 He leads the international team that built and now operates the Large Area Telescope on the Fermi Gamma Ray Space Telescope, which is used to study some of the universe’s most extreme phenomena, including black holes, gamma-ray bursts, and pulsars.
 Michelson received his master’s degree and doctorate in physics from Stanford and has been a professor in the Department of Physics since 1985.